llsoftsec/llsoftsecbook/book.md

     ret
 ```

+\todo{Explain how these gadgets could result from C/C++ code.
+The current
+versions are slightly tweaked by hand to have more manageable offsets.}

 Both gadgets also clobber several uninteresting registers, but since
 `gadget_x2` also clears `x0`, it becomes clear that we should use a
 ROP chain that: